-There’s more to walking other than burning calories and strength building
+There’s more to walking besides burning calories and building strength

 By Klyde Manansala | Photo by Matthew Feeney/Unsplash